fofxsoft/code-docs/README.md

   Optional.
 Sets the name of the markdown container.

 - **url**
   Optional.
-This will run the defined url to fetch the markdown contents.
+This will run the defined url to fetch the markdown code.
   > When using a relative URL, the base is set to the context of the build filder, not the folder you are calling this from.

 - **class**